UAL-RE/lc-containers_vms/episodes/containers-part2.md

 add those two lines, as well as a comment for each line.
 Comments are useful for anyone who will need to look at the Dockerfile in the future (this usually means you!).
 The comment character, `#`, tells the computer to ignore any text that comes to the right of the `#`, as it is for human eyes only.
+Note for Dockerfiles, the `#` must come at the *start of the line*; otherwise the pound sign (and anything to the right of it) will be interpeted as code to run.
 These comments are not necessary to build the image, but they are a *very* good practice to get into.
 In the nano text editor, add the following:

 ```
-FROM python:3.9  # use the python base image, version 3.9
+# use the python base image, version 3.9
+FROM python:3.9

-CMD ["python", "--version"]  # on container start, print the version of python
+# on container start, print the version of python
+CMD ["python", "--version"]
 ```

 Which should look something like this in your terminal: